shivani-tomar/Inresting_facts/Mathematical_facts/facts.md

       # Fact - 5:

-      55 is the greatest number which can be represent by our hand's finger by doing 5 and 5 55.
+      55 is the greatest number which can be represent by our hand's finger by doing 5 and 5 makes 55.
 And the greatest magic is that we can count only 10 numbers using our hand's finger and summation of first 10 natural numbers is 55.